Jmwofford/babyDiv_WDI-curriculum/instructor_notes/html/html-dom.md

 <details>
 <summary>To start, can someone describe the difference between HTML and the DOM in their own words?</summary>
-The DOM (Document Object Model) is the browser's intrepretation of the HTML.
+The DOM (Document Object Model) is the browser's interpretation of the HTML.
 Your browser creates objects out of the HTML elements.

 examples: